Matcher: Segment Anything with One Shot Using All-Purpose Feature Matching: Additional Results and Analysis

+\textbf{Effect of different types of prompts}~We validated the impact of different prompts on datasets with scenes involving parts (PACO-Part), the whole (FSS-1000), and multiple instances (COCO-20$^i$) in Table~\ref{effect_prompts}: 1) Part-level prompts are needed for PACO-Part, which requires segmenting parts of an instance.
+However, our experiment results demonstrate that using instance-level prompts yields better results because instance-level prompts cover more situations than part-level prompts.
+2) FSS-1000 often involves one instance that occupies the entire image.
+Thus, global prompts are used for full image coverage.
+3) For COCO-20$^i$, which requires detecting all instances in an image, instance-level points are the most effective.
+All the experiments are conducted on one fold in both three datasets.

+\textbf{Ablation of model size}~Table~\ref{model_size} shows the results of Matcher when using VFMs with different model sizes.
+When using SAM base and DINOv2 base, Matcher still performs well on various datasets and achieves better generalization performance on LVIS-92$^i$ than SegGPT.
+Besides, as the model size increases, Matcher can continuously improve performance.

+\textbf{Effect of different segmenters}~Table~\ref{segmenters} shows the results when using Semantic-SAM~\citep{li2023semantic} as the segmenter.
+Semantic-SAM achieves comparable performance with SAM on four benchmarks.
+Because Semantic-SAM can output more fine-grained masks, it performs better than SAM on PACO-Part.
+The results indicate that Matcher is a general segmentation framework.

+\textbf{Upper bound analysis}~We conduct experiments on four different datasets and find that the upper bound of Matcher consistently outperforms the current performance on all datasets by a large margin in Table~\ref{upperbound}.
+This indicates that the Matcher framework has more potential.
+Therefore, Matcher can serve as an effective evaluation criterion for VFMs, assessing the performance of different vision models from a general segmentation perspective.
+Based on the advantage, Matcher can contribute to developing VFMs.

+\textbf{How does few-shot segmentation work?}~In the few-shot setting, we concatenate multiple references' features and match them with the target image in the PLM.
+The remaining process is the same as the one-shot setting.
+Multiple samples provide richer visual details, enabling more accurate matching results and reducing outliers, resulting in performance improvement.

-\textbf{Visualizations}~We provide more visualizations for one-shot semantic segmentation in Fig.~\ref{oss_vis}, one-shot object part segmentation in Fig.~\ref{pascal_part_vis} and Fig.~\ref{paco_part_vis}, controllable mask output in Fig.~\ref{controllable_vis}, and video object segmentation in Fig.~\ref{more_vos_vis}.
+\textbf{Visualizations}~Fig.~\ref{background} shows the quality of background concept segmentation of Matcher.
+Fig.~\ref{matcher_ppl_vis} visualizes the results of Patch-Level Matching, Robust Prompt Sampler and Instance-Level Matching.
+In addition, We provide more visualizations for one-shot semantic segmentation in Fig.~\ref{oss_vis}, one-shot object part segmentation in Fig.~\ref{pascal_part_vis} and Fig.~\ref{paco_part_vis}, controllable mask output in Fig.~\ref{controllable_vis}, and video object segmentation in Fig.~\ref{more_vos_vis}.
 The remarkable results demonstrate that Matcher can effectively unleash the ability of foundation models to improve both the segmentation quality and open-set generality.